-As part of a global response to novel coronavirus (COVID-19), the Australian government has announced increased travel restrictions for people entering Australia from mainland China.
+As part of a global response to novel coronavirus (COVID-19), the Australian government has announced heightened travel restrictions.

 Redfern Legal Centre acknowledges the distress that this may cause, particularly for international students studying at universities or colleges in NSW who may be unable to enter Australia to commence or recommence their studies.

 RLC is committed to supporting international students in NSW who are directly or indirectly affected by these events.
 This includes students who need advice about enrolment, deferral of studies, and health and wellbeing.

 International students in NSW affected by these issues (including people who are currently overseas) can obtain legal advice from RLC’s International student Legal Service NSW.

 Are you a student affected by travel restrictions?

 - Ask your education provider about special consideration if you need to defer your enrolment.